evan-thoms/pinyImage/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com)
+[![Product Name Screen Shot][product-screenshot]](https://example.com) a
+One of the most important parts of language learning is being able to remmember massive amounts of words and phrases, and especially with a system like Mandarin where characters give few clues to their meaning, the ability to recall their sound and function becomes essential.

+PinyImage leverages your brain's natural ability to recall visual information to enhance and speed up character memorization.
+Tying character appearance to its meaning and sound using a mental image with familiar objects and feelings will store a character more strongly in your mind, ultimately leading to a better mastery of the Chinese langauge!

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`